CiscoDevNet/api-insights-openapi-rulesets/docs/doc-completeness.md

 | error-status-code                        | Some operations do not define errors.                                     | warning  | Please add an error status code for the items identified.
 [Reference](#error-status-code-missing-error-status-codes-there-should-be-at-least-one-error-status-code-either-4xx-or-5xx-or-default-per-the-openapi-spec--search-for-default-response) |
 | description-for-every-attribute          | Some attributes do not provide a description.                             | warning  | Please add a description for the items identified.
 [Reference](#description-for-every-attribute-descriptions-for-every-attribute)                                                                                                                  |
 | examples-for-every-schema                | Examples are not provided for some of the schemas.                        | warning  | Please add examples for the schemas identified.
 [Reference](#examples-for-every-schemaexamples-for-every-schema)                                                                                                                                   |

+## API Definition Completeness
+Check the completeness of an OAS document.

+###   Well-formed JSON or YAML document

+- The document must be syntactically correct regarding the JSON or YAML syntax, parser should not complain

+###  oas-version: Version of the OAS is missing

+- The document must specify the OAS version it is supporting.

+###  oas[2|3]-schema: Well-formed OpenAPI document

+- The document must be syntactically correct regarding the version of OAS it declares

+###  Meta Information about the API itself

+The following fields must be present (note: list of fields depend on the OAS version) List for OAS v2:
+- info
+- title
+- version
+- basepath
+- License
+- SecurityDefinitions

+List of that are implemented for this check.
+- oas[2|3]-meta-info
+- info-contact
+- info-description
+- info-license

+###  oas[2|3]-missing-schema-definition:  Missing Schema Definition

+- There is no schema attribute for a component

+###  general-schema-definatio:  Generic Schema Definition

+- Some of the defined schema use object as a final field when describing their object structure.

+### oas[2-3]-missing-returned-representation:  Missing Returned Representation

+- 2XX (except 204) and 4xx responses must have a response schema defined.

+### success-status-code: Missing Success Status Code

+- For every operation in the OAS document, there should be at least one success status code defined.

+- A successful status code is in the 1xx, 2xx or 3xx range series, and generally a 200, 201 or 204.
+Missing response schema object properties.

+### error-status-code:  Missing Error Status Codes There should be at least one error status code either 4xx or 5xx (or default per the OpenAPI spec / search for Default Response)

+- Example here: there are no error codes, only 200 OK https://wwwin-github.cisco.com/stsfartz/oas_docs/blob/master/threatresponse/raw/iroh-enrich.20220324.json#L6698

+## Reference Documentation Completeness

+### description-for-every-attribute:  Descriptions for Every Attribute

+- For every attribute that is present in the OAS document, if a description is proposed as optional to complement that attribute, then yes it must be present.

+### examples-for-every-schema:Examples for Every Schema

+- For every schema provided in the OAS document, at least one example must be present